Elliptic Double Affine Hecke Algebras

-\begin{rem} That the bad subscheme has codimension $\ge 2$ follows from general considerations; a failure of injectivity in codimension 1 comes from a local family of operators vanishing on a hypersurface, and we can always locally divide such a family by a function cutting out the hypersurface.
-Thus the true content is that the locus does not meet $t=0$ or $t=q$, and further has codimension $\ge 2$ image in the surface parametrizing $q$ and $t$.
-In particular, we have injectivity over the local ring at any point with $t=0$ or $t=q$, including the point $q=t=0$ corresponding to the undeformed case. \end{rem}
+\begin{rem} That the bad subscheme has codimension~$\ge 2$ follows from general considerations; a failure of injectivity in codimension~1 comes from a local family of operators vanishing on a hypersurface, and we can always locally divide such a family by a function cutting out the hypersurface.
+Thus the true content is that the locus does not meet $t=0$ or $t=q$, and further has codimension~$\ge 2$ image in the surface parametrizing $q$ and $t$.
+In~particular, we~have injectivity over the local ring at any point with~$t=0$ or $t=q$, including the point $q=t=0$ corresponding to the undeformed case. \end{rem}

-For $0\le m\le 7$ (or for $m=-1$, i.e., $\P^2$), the corresponding commutative surface is a (possibly singular) del Pezzo surface with a choice of smooth anticanonical curve and a sequence of blowdowns to a Hirzebruch surface.
-The anticanonical embedding of this surface is given by the graded algebra
+For $0\le m\le 7$ (or for~$m=-1$, i.e., $\P^2$), the corresponding commutative surface is a~(pos\-sibly singular) del Pezzo surface with a~choice of smooth anticanonical curve and a sequence of blowdowns to a Hirzebruch surface.
+The~anticanonical embedding of this surface is given by the graded algebra

 we can interpret this as a graded algebra by using the fact that $1$ is in

 for any $d$.
 This is the Rees algebra of the natural filtration on the spherical algebra